xBrite/sample-python-package/README.md

 - The `tox` config in `pyproject.toml` is set up for a handful of common test scenarios, including building with cython.
 You may not need all of it.

-## `bin` Directory

-This directory contains two scripts, `build` and `clean`, which are intended to make managing cython builds slightly easier during development.
-Feel free to delete these if you're not using cython.

 ## direnv

 TODO: why direnv?